EnvisionDoc/enos_fundamental_zh/reference/glossary.md

 ### gateway

-A gateway is the connector between different networks, which connects a sub device to the EnOS Cloud.
+A gateway is the connector between different networks, which connects a sub device to the EnOS™ Cloud.

 ## H